 But what seems like a simple and obvious policy is not always straightforward.

-Approval is based on an assessment by Immigration New Zealand of whether the relationship is “genuine and stable” and whether the partners have been “living together” for 12 months or more at the time the assessment is made.
+Approval is based on an assessment by Immigration New Zealand of whether the relationship is “genuine and stable” and whether the partners have been “living together” for 12 months or more at the time the residence application was lodged and decided.
 The presence or otherwise of a legal marriage is not a deciding factor, on its own.

 The rules apply to both straight and gay couples.

-With such subjective criteria and a wide variety of customs in different cultures and religions it is not surprising that this policy has been used in the past by some people - to gain an unfair advantage or that Immigration New Zealand have developed complex strategies to defeat such frauds!
+With such subjective criteria and a wide variety of customs in different cultures and religions, it is not surprising that this policy has been used in the past by some people - to gain an unfair advantage or that Immigration New Zealand has developed complex strategies to defeat such frauds!

 Health and character requirements apply and there is a limit on how many times a New Zealander can sponsor a partner.